 If your only goal is to buy a hard drive with massive storage space, then you want a RAID 0 drive.
 This means that if the external hard drive contains three x 6 TB drives, then your total space on the external hard drive will be 18 TB.

 But the problem with this scenario is that when one of the drives fails, you will lose ALL your photos.
-This defeats the purpose of having an external drive and leaves you vulnerable to a failure, so a better solution is needed.
+Since there are three drives in one enclosure, this means you’re three times more likely to experience a failure!
+Which kind of defeats the purpose of having an external drive.
+So a better backup solution is needed.

 This is exactly what happened to me last year.
 I had a RAID 5 external drive and lost one drive out of three, but my data was safe.
 I replaced the dead drive and I was good to go.